Written By Cycling Enthusiasts

 Importantly, the Key Bridge also leads to the starting point for the Chesapeake & Ohio (C&O) Canal Trail, which runs through the District of Columbia and all the way through Maryland to Cumberland, where it connects to the Great Allegheny Passage Trail (GAP), which runs through Pennsylvania to Pittsburgh.

 Two paved trails link to the Mount Vernon Trail—the Four Mile Run Trail at the airport and the Custis Trail (named after George Washington’s wife, Martha Custis Washington).
 Both of these trails merge into the Washington & Old Dominion Trail.
+How to plan a cycling adventure.

 This 45-mile paved trail generally follows the rail bed of the historic W&OD Railroad between Alexandria and Purcellville, passing through several small cities along the way and mostly woodland elsewhere.
 Because it is a rail-to-trail, it is mostly flat with only a couple of minor hills along the way.